AbhinathK/CloudHoloRepository2020-Core/README.md

 ## Code organisation

-Most of the components are kept here in the [Cloud HoloRepository2020-Core](https://github.com/AbhinathK/CloudHoloRepository2020-Core) mono-repository.
+The latest code and alternative branches can be accessed in the in the [Cloud HoloRepository2020-Core](https://github.com/AbhinathK/CloudHoloRepository2020-Core) mono-repository.
 The sub-directories correspond to sub-components as described above.
 The only exception are the components that are developed in Unity/C#, they are separately kept in the [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) repository.

 ## Development